unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

   usfmHelpers
 } from "word-aligner-rcl";
 import usfm from 'usfm-js';
-import { EnhancedWordAligner } from './EnhancedWordAligner'
-import { extractVerseText } from '../utils/misc';
+import { EnhancedWordAligner, useAlignmentSuggestions } from './EnhancedWordAligner' import { extractVerseText } from '../utils/misc';
 import { useTrainingState } from '../hooks/useTrainingState'
 import { is_initialized, locale_init, t } from '../utils/localization'